Leonarda Cianciulli: Discovery and trial

 Cacioppo's sister-in-law, Albertina Fanti, grew suspicious of her sudden disappearance and had last seen her entering Cianciulli's house.
 She reported her fears to the superintendent of police in Reggio Emilia, who opened an investigation and soon arrested Cianciulli.
-Cianciulli did not confess to the murders until they believed that her son, Giuseppe Pansardi, was involved in the crime.
-She confessed to the murders, providing detailed accounts of what she had done to save her son from any blame.
+Cianciulli did not confess to the murders until their suspicion fell on her son, Giuseppe Pansardi.
+She then provided detailed accounts of what she had done to absolve her son from any blame.

 Cianciulli was tried for murder in Reggio Emilia in 1946.
 She remained unrepentant, going so far as to correct the official account while on the stand:

 At her trial in Reggio Emilia last week Poetess Leonarda gripped the witness-stand rail with oddly delicate hands and calmly set the prosecutor right on certain details.
-Her deep-set dark eyes gleamed with a wild inner pride as she concluded: "I gave the copper ladle, which I used to skim the fat off the kettles, to my country, which was so badly in need of metal during the last days of the war...."
+Her deep-set dark eyes gleamed with a wild inner pride as she concluded: "I gave the copper ladle, which I used to skim the fat off the kettles, to my country, which was so badly in need of metal during the last days of the war ..."

-Cianciulli was found guilty of her crimes and sentenced to thirty years in prison and three years in a criminal asylum.
+Cianciulli was found guilty and sentenced to thirty years in prison and three years in a criminal asylum.
 She died of cerebral apoplexy in the women's criminal asylum in Pozzuoli on 15 October 1970.

-A number of artifacts from the case, including the pot in which the victims were boiled, are on display at the Criminological Museum in Rome.
+A number of artefacts from the case, including the pot in which the victims were boiled, are on display at the Criminological Museum in Rome.

 A darkly comic play about Cianciulli, Love and Magic in Mama's Kitchen, was first produced by Lina Wertmüller at the Spoleto Festival in 1979.
 The play began a run on Broadway in 1983.